-5 - FIGURE 34 and FIGURE 36 show the furnace and evaporator coil using a separate drain.
-If necessary the condensate line from the furnace and evaporator coil can drain together.
-See FIGURE 35, FIGURE 37 and FIGURE 38.
-Upflow furnace (FIGURE 37) - In upflow furnace applications the field provided vent must be a minimum 1" to a maximum 2" length above the condensate drain outlet connection.
-Any length above 2" may result in a flooded heat exchanger if the combined primary drain line were to become restricted.
-Horizontal furnace (FIGURE 38) - In horizontal furnace applications the field provided vent must be a minimum 4" to a maximum 5" length above the condensate drain outlet connection.
-Any length above 5" may result in a flooded heat exchanger if the combined primary drain line were to become restricted.
+FIGURE 36 shows the furnace and evaporator coil using a separate drain.
+If necessary, the condensate line from the furnace and evaporator coil can drain together.
+See FIGURE 37 and FIGURE 38.
+The field provided vent must be a minimum 1" to a maximum 2" length above the condensate drain outlet connection.

+NOTE - If necessary the condensate trap may be installed up to 5 feet away from the furnace.
+Piping from furnace must slope down a minimum of 1/4" per ft. toward trap.